Content

 Weight gain

-In rarer cases, minoxidil tablets can cause chest pain and heart failure.
+In rarer cases, minoxidil tablets can cause chest pain and heart failure, as well as side effects like nightmares, insomnia, pericarditis, skin rashes, nausea, vomiting, worsened hangovers, and breast tenderness.

 It’s always important to stick to your prescribed dosage.
 If you take too much minoxidil, you’re more likely to experience side effects.

-If you think you’re experiencing any side effects from using minoxidil, speak with your prescribing healthcare provider, as they might have to lower your dosage.
+If you think you’re experiencing any side effects from using minoxidil, speak with your prescribing healthcare provider or dermatologist, as they might have to lower your dosage.

 Hair loss can be one of life's big curveballs, but medications like minoxidil can go a long way in helping you manage it.
-Minoxidil, an FDA-approved hair loss treatment, is effective at treating several types of hair loss.
+Minoxidil is effective at treating several types of hair loss.

-Topical minoxidil can be in the form of a foam or a solution.
-The most common minoxidil dosage is half a capful twice daily for foam or 1 mL twice daily in solution form.
+Topical minoxidil is an FDA-approved hair loss treatment.
+The most common topical minoxidil dosage is half a capful twice daily for foam or 1 mL twice daily in solution form.

-The dosage of oral minoxidil pills is a little more variable.
-Depending on your unique needs, your healthcare provider might prescribe 0.25 to 5 mg a day for hair loss.
+The dosage of oral minoxidil is a little more variable.
+Depending on your unique needs, your healthcare provider might prescribe 0.25 to 5 mg a day of oral minoxidil for hair loss.

 When treating hair loss, it’s a good idea to chat with a professional.
-We can help you connect you with a healthcare provider online to get some expert advice on hair loss treatments that will work for you.
+We can help you connect with a healthcare provider online.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!